Accepted Undergrads FAQ

 See your specific Orientation Schedule for full schedules of events for ESF Orientation—fall or spring.

-- Fall: The official move-in day for first year students is Wednesday, August 21, 2013, and August 24 or 25 for transfer students.
-You will receive your room assignment via e-mail no later than the end of July from either Centennial Hall (if you are a first-year student) or transfer students will receive housing information depending on their placement from either Centennial Hall or the SU Office of Housing, Meal Plan, and I.D.
-Card Services.
+- Fall: The official move-in day for first-year students is Tuesday, August 19, 2014, and August 21 from 12-5pm for transfer students.
+You will receive your room assignment via e-mail no later than mid-July from Centennial Hall.